 From the coffee maker that helps you get going in the morning to the app that lets you book your next vacation, these products started as an idea.
-It took someone in product management to coordinate a team effort and bring the product to life.
+And it took someone in product management to coordinate a team to take that idea and bring the product to life.

 If you’ve never thought about how a product goes from idea to market, now might be the best time to start.
 According to Glassdoor, product management is one of the 10 best jobs in the U.S. and can help you develop interpersonal skills that will impress many employers.